BMG Rights Management: Becoming a group division

 In 2013, KKR sold its stake in BMG to Bertelsmann, making it the sole shareholder of the company.
 Under the leadership of Chief Executive Officer Thomas Rabe, who had been a key driver of BMG's expansion during his time as Chief Financial Officer, Bertelsmann again cited music as one of its strategic growth areas.

 In 2013, the company began to represent rights to songs by Robbie Williams and the Rolling Stones.
 Record labels were also added to the portfolio including Union Square Music (distributor of Universal Music's ZTT Records and Stiff Records), Vagrant Music and Infectious Music (2014), as well as S-Curve Records and Rise Records (2015).
 Other acquisitions followed in 2016, including the label ARC Music and the catalog of The End Records.
 By acquiring Basement, BMG entered the market in Brazil, one of Bertelsmann's growth regions.
-The company also signed an agreement with Warner Music's Alternative Distribution Alliance for the physical and digital distribution of music, allowing BMG to consolidate its longstanding sales structures.
+In 2016, the company also signed an agreement with Warner Music's Alternative Distribution Alliance for the physical and digital distribution of music, allowing BMG to consolidate its longstanding sales structures.
 BMG further expanded by entering the Chinese market in cooperation with Alibaba, allowing the online company to distribute the work of musicians and composers via its web channels while securing copyrights.

 In the 2015 financial year, BMG was part of the Corporate Investments division at Bertelsmann.
 In 2016, the media group turned the subsidiary into a stand-alone division.
 Today, BMG is considered a prime example of how growth platforms are created and leveraged at Bertelsmann.

 Acquisition of BBR Music and new labels

 In 2017, BMG announced the purchase of BBR Music Group, including the labels Broken Bow Records, Red Bow Records, Stoney Creek Records, Wheelhouse Records and the music publisher Magic Mustang Music.
 With a value of more than 100 million dollars, the transaction was the largest recorded music acquisition in the company's history.
 BMG thus improved its position in the country music segment and ensured its long-term presence in the Nashville music industry and its overall impact on the United States market.

 In 2022, BMG announced its first new British record label within the group since 2009, Tag8 Music.
 This label was set up in association with ex-Bros member Craig Logan and his management company Logan Media Entertainment, with Tag8 Music featuring established acts such as Pixie Lott, Roachford, and Louise Redknapp as part of its roster.
-On the Official Albums Chart Top 100 of 4 November 2022, the label charted its first hit album in the form of Blue's Heart & Soul.
+On the Official Albums Chart of 4 November 2022, the label charted its first hit album in the form of Blue's Heart & Soul.

+In October 2023, BMG signed with Universal Music Group for physical distribution, and started self-distributing its own catalog on digital platforms, thus ending their partnership with Warner Music.
+The transition of physical distribution to Universal took place over the course of 2024, and the change was completed later on October 2024.